 Justia Family Law Opinion SummariesArticles Posted in Alaska Supreme Court

-Annette H. v.
-Alaska, Department of Health & Social Services, Office of Children’s Services
+Reed S. v.
+Alaska Department of Health & Social Services

 A child was severely injured while in his father’s care.
 The father did not immediately seek medical help and gave conflicting explanations of how his son’s injury occurred.
 An Alaska superior court found probable cause to believe that the child was in need of aid, limited the father’s contact with the child and mother, and awarded the mother custody.
 A few months later the father was arrested outside the family home, and evidence suggested that the mother had allowed contact between him and their son in violation of military and civil no-contact orders.
 The superior court adjudicated the boy as a child in need of aid based on the actions of both parents.
 The parents separately appealed the adjudication.
 But after the appeals were filed, the Office of Children’s Services (OCS) informed the superior court that the child could safely be returned to his parents’ care, and the superior court closed the case.
 On appeal the parents argue that their appeals were mooted by the superior court’s dismissal of OCS’s case and that the Alaska Supreme Court should decline to hear the appeals and vacate the adjudication order to avoid the potential for collateral consequences.
 In the alternative, they argued that if this case was heard on the merits the Supreme Court should find that the superior court erred in adjudicating their son as a child in need of aid.
 The Court concluded it should hear the appeals on the merits, and therefore did not vacate the adjudication order.
 On the merits, the Supreme Court affirmed the order.
 View "Reed S. v.
 Alaska Department of Health & Social Services" on Justia Law

 Native Village of Chignik Lagoon v.
 Alaska Dept. of Health & Soc.
 Svcs.